ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-2-3.md

-Chapter 2: Overview of Collaboration in Effective Communication: Techniques for Overcoming Common Collaboration and Communication Challenges
+Techniques for Overcoming Common Collaboration and Communication Challenges
 ============================================================================================================================================

 Collaboration is essential for effective communication, but it can also present challenges.
 In this chapter, we'll explore techniques for overcoming some common collaboration and communication challenges.